Reserve a Lab

 KU computer labs use a process of authentication to allow students, staff, and faculty (anyone with a KU online ID) access to the computers.
 This is the "log-in" that users must do to use the computers.

-Both the Budig and Fraser Hall labs have black and white laser printers available.
-Paper is provided, but printing costs $.08 per page.
+Budig Hall labs have laser printers available.
+Paper is provided, but printing costs are charged to the individual by default.

 If you move extra chairs into the computer classroom, please see that they are returned to their previous location.

-The Budig Instructional Lab is currently priority based, in that the IT Client Solutions and Training group has first priority for reservations, due to this being their primary training facility.
+The Budig Instructional Lab is currently priority based, in that the IT Technology Instruction & Engagement and Educational Technology groups have first priority for reservations due to this being their primary training facility.
 Reservations may be held for some time before being approved.
 Contact the IT-CSC if you have questions.

 Every effort is made to keep computers operable in the computer classrooms.
 However, because of hardware and software problems, some machines may not be available.
-Report computer problems to Lab staff in person (Budig) or by phone call (Fraser, due to no staff present) by calling 4-0218 to contact staff at the nearest computer lab.
-Give the computer number (available on the front of the machine, eg., PClab05) and a description of the problem.
+Report computer problems to lab staff in person or email the firstname.lastname@example.org.
+Provide the name of the lab, computer number (available on the front of the machine, eg., PClab05), and a description of the problem.